Barcelona Museums

 Timing- 10 AM to 8 PM, throughout the week

-9. European Museum of Modern Art: Take a trip to one of Barcelona best museums where you could explore the modern-day-art and figurative modern European art crafted by internationally acclaimed artists, sculptors, digital artists, etc. The museum also allows craftspersons to sharpen their skills under the guidance of the best tutors in the fields of painting, contemporary art and figurative arts.
+9. European Museum of Modern Art: Take a trip to one of best museums in Barcelona where you could explore the modern-day-art and figurative modern European art crafted by internationally acclaimed artists, sculptors, digital artists, etc. The museum also allows craftspersons to sharpen their skills under the guidance of the best tutors in the fields of painting, contemporary art and figurative arts.
 There is an opera at the Palau Gomis inside the building as well where visitors can enjoy music performances and concerts.

 Location- Carrer de la Barra de Ferro, 5, 08003 Barcelona, Spain